Undergraduate Student

 • Project-Specific Paragraph for each project to which you are applying

-Research Projects available for Academic Year 2024-25
+Research Projects available for Spring 2025

-Application deadline for the Fall 2024 and Spring 2025 semesters is Friday, May 31, 2024 at 11:59pm Central.
+Application deadline for the Spring 2025 semester is Friday, November 22, 2024 at 11:59pm Central.

 Project Title